 Take some time to identify your competitors in the space you’re selling in.
-This will include local and national businesses, depending on your industry.
+This might include local as well as national businesses, depending on your industry.
 But you need to know how the others who do what you do are representing themselves in your space.

 Not only that, but you’re probably competing against businesses—and other factors—that might not occur to you without doing a little research.
-One way to put it is that you’re competing against more than simply your competitors.
 You’re competing against the ever-shorter attention span of your audience.
 You’re competing against businesses that exist at the fringes of your space, the ones that aren’t offering quite what you are but might have something that does the same job or makes your offering obsolete.
-Heck, in the digital space you’re even competing with businesses and products that have the same name as yours, whether they’re in your industry or not.
+Heck, in the digital space you’re even competing with businesses and products that have similar names to yours, whether they’re in your industry or not.

-Once you know who your competition is, you’ll need to audit their marketing the same way you did with your own.
+Once you know what you’re competing against, you’ll need to audit their marketing the same way you did with your own.
 Look at what they’re doing and how it compares with what you’ve done, and when possible also take a look at online engagement metrics for your competitors’ websites and digital content.
 See what’s working for them and what isn’t, just like you did with your own content.

 6. What positioning and messaging will work for your audience?